Trump announces wave of pardons, including Papadopoulos and former lawmakers Hunter and Collins | NewsChannel 3-12

 Blackwater said its convoy came under attack, and defense attorneys said in court that witness accounts were fabricated.
 But witnesses testified that the contractors opened fire without provocation.

-The White House said their pardons were supported by a number of members of Congress along with Pete Hegseth, the conservative Fox News host who is any ally of the President’s.
+The White House said their pardons were supported by a number of members of Congress along with Pete Hegseth, the conservative Fox News host who is an ally of the President’s.

+The controversial private security firm was founded by Erik Prince, the brother of Trump’s education secretary, Betsy DeVos.

 Border Patrol agents